It's A New Day...

 -

 Low Body Confidence: Research from Dove and Nike reveals that low body confidence is a significant factor influencing why girls drop out of sports.
-At DME Academy, we focus on boosting self-esteem and empowering athletes to embrace their bodies, both on and off the field through off field training and educational webinars with leaders in the space.
+At DME Academy, we focus on boosting self-esteem and empowering athletes to embrace their bodies, both on and off the field through intense training and educational webinars with leaders in the space.

 -